derwiki/askgpt/README.md

 # askgpt

 `askgpt` is a Golang application that fans a ChatGPT prompt out to many LLMs and presents each response to the user.
-The program is called 'askgpt' and it's vaguely supposed to sound like AskJeeves, a search engine that was known for sending the same query to 10 different search engines and presenting the top 10 of each to the user.
 It reads a prompt from the first command line argument (e.g. a quoted string) or piped from STDIN.
 PROMPT_PREFIX can be used to add a prefix to what is being piped in over STDIN, e.g. 'review this source code: '.
 Only return syntactically valid markdown.